Tools Search Main Menu

 Different treaties may also involve an exempt time limit, which is the number of years a foreign employee can use the income tax treaty.
 This time limit begins at the date of arrival in the United States, not the first year the tax treaty exemption is claimed.

 Treaties are only applicable to Non-Resident Aliens for tax purposes.
 To claim a tax treaty exemption, you must submit IRS Form 8233 to your employer prior to starting your employment and at the beginning of each new tax year.
-For payments from the University of Rochester: If are eligible and choose to claim a treaty benefit, GLACIER will generate this form for you.
+For payments from the University of Rochester: If are eligible and choose to claim a treaty benefit, Sprintax Calculus will generate this form for you.
 Alternatively, you may refer to IRS instructions in order to fill out your Form 8233.

 For more information on tax treaties, read IRS Publication 901 (PDF).
 For frequently asked questions, please see below.